Fiber Photometry

 In vivo indicator benchmarking

-To allow the large community of users to better design and interpret optical measurements in behavioral experiments, we will perform rigorous and systematic in vivo benchmarking of indicators, in particular, genetically encoded neuromodulator indicators.
+To allow the large community of users to better design and interpret optical measurements in behavioral experiments, we will perform rigorous and systematic in vivo benchmarking of indicators, particularly genetically encoded neuromodulator indicators.
 We will develop and assess benchmarking protocols and standards using optogenetic stimulation calibrated to behavior-associated signals.
 For each indicator class, we will select appropriate cell types, brain regions, behavioral calibrations, and stimulation patterns to enable fair comparisons between indicator variants.
 Resultant data will be rapidly shared as a growing online database.

 Our projects